 Major procedures (such as crowns and fillings) are usually reimbursed at a lower percentage (for example, 50%).

-Plans can be purchased to cover braces and come with a lifetime limit on orthodontics.
+Dental insurance plans can be purchased to cover braces and come with a lifetime limit on orthodontics.
 Most plans cover children orthodontic only, but plans can be customized to include adults.